Elwood, Indiana

 Elwood is a city in Madison and Tipton counties in the U.S. state of Indiana.
-The Madison County portion, which includes most of the city, is part of the Anderson, Indiana Metropolitan Statistical Area, while the small portion in Tipton County is part of the Kokomo, Indiana Metropolitan Statistical Area.
-The population was 8,614 at the 2010 census.
+The Madison County portion, which is nearly all of the city, is part of the Indianapolis–Carmel–Anderson metropolitan statistical area.
+The population of Elwood was 8,410 at the 2020 census.

 History

-Elwood was laid out in 1853 under the name Duck Creek.
+Elwood was laid out in 1853 under the name "Duck Creek".
 It was incorporated as a city in 1891.

-A post office was established under the name Duck Creek in 1855, was renamed to Elwood in 1869, and has been operating since.
+A post office was established under the name "Duck Creek" in 1855, was renamed to Elwood in 1869, and has been operating since.
+The first railroad was constructed in Elwood in 1857.